Literacy strategies: semantic spotlighting

 Helping learners to find that way in to text can be a challenge for teachers.
 This literacy strategy, semantic spotlighting, requires learners to isolate vocabulary in order to better understand it and then categorise it in terms of its semantic links.
 It sounds complicated but it’s really rather straightforward.
 Here’s how to use it using the wonderful ‘Millions’ as an example:

-Instruct your pupil about what type of words to look for
+Instruct your pupils about what type of words to look for

 In this example, students must identify nouns in the text.
 (Not all are circled here.)